grodansparadis/vscpworks/README.md

 Install using the windows installation script available in the release section och this repository.

 ## How to build on Linux
-vscphelperlib is built using a standard autoconf build
+vscpworks is built using a standard autoconf build

 ```bash
 ./configure